 - Power drill

-The first thing you need to do (the grown-up will need to do this), is measure the distance of where the screws need to be placed for the tray handles, mark those on the wood panels, and using a power drill, drill the holes for the screws.
+The first thing you need to do for this DIY serving tray (the grown-up will need to do this), is measure the distance of where the screws need to be placed for the tray handles, mark those on the wood panels, and using a power drill, drill the holes for the screws.

 Next, in a well ventilated area have the kids apply four coats of Testors Craft 3oz Aerosol in whichever color they chose to the unfinished wood, both sides, allowing each coat to dry completely before applying the next one.

 Once completely dry, place stencils where you would like to paint a message on the tray (this is another great part of the project kids can do).
 We chose to paint ‘made with love’ so that whoever receives the tray knows that the breakfast was made with love just for them.

 Then carefully paint over each stencil letter using the Testors Craft Acrylic Paint in the color you chose.

 Once dry, apply a sealer over the top to protect the paint and wood from spills.
 Allow to dry overnight.